khyrulAlam/project-layout/README.md

-# project-layout
+# Project-Layout

-POS system project layout with only used HTML and CSS3
+POS system project layout

+ **Used Only HTML and CSS3